gymnatics/RHOAI-chatbot-usecase/Chatbot/Readme.md

 ---

 #### 3. **OpenShift AI Installation**
-Run the cells under header 'Create Embeddings in Elastic Vector Database in 2_vllm_rest_requests.ipynb. \n This creates the elasticsearch client, creates vectors from the cleaned dataset, and lastly uploads the embeddings into the vector database.
+Run the cells under the header **"Create Embeddings in Elastic Vector Database"** in `2_vllm_rest_requests.ipynb`.
+This notebook performs the following steps:
+- Creates the Elasticsearch client
+- Generates vector embeddings from the cleaned dataset
+- Uploads the embeddings into the vector database

 ---